werdnakof/MyProgrammingNotes/src/interview_notes/java.md

     The JVM can keep track of how often code is called and what the typical paths through the code are and use this information to generate more efficient code while the program is running.

     The JVM can switch to this new code just like when it initially switches from the interpreter to the JIT code.

     Just like there are other languages that compile to native code, like C, C++, Fortran; there are compilers for other languages that output JVM bytecode.
-One example is the scala language.
+One example is the Scala language.
 I believe that groovy and jruby can also convert to java bytecode.

 [Is the JVM really a virtual machine in the same sense as my VMWare?](https://stackoverflow.com/questions/861422/is-the-java-virtual-machine-really-a-virtual-machine-in-the-same-sense-as-my-vmw)

     VMWare and the rest actually virtualize the hardware of the machine.

-    The operating system running inside of a VMWare container have varying degrees of awareness of running within a virtualized container.
+    The operating system running inside of a VMWare container has varying degrees of awareness of running within a virtualized container.

     Within VMWare, the operating system has no idea that it is running within a virtual container.
     The operating system is not modified at all, although specialized drivers are usually installed (most importantly video) to prevent performance problems.

     Some other VM's don't do full hardware virtualization and instead require the OS inside the container the make special calls to the container in place of the regular hardware calls.

-    The JVM is not a virtual machine in that sense at all.

-    No hardware other than the processor is virtualized.
+    The JVM is not a virtual machine in that sense at all, no hardware other than the processor is virtualized.

     The JVM is essentially a virtualized CPU plus the same sort of runtime that is included with a C++ or any other object oriented language, plus garbage collection and other necessities.